Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 | In ES5, both function and return keywords are used to define a function  | An arrow function is a new feature introduced in ES6 by which we don't require the function keyword to define the function  |
 | In ES5, there is a use of for loop to iterate over elements | ES6 introduced the concept of for...of loop to perform an iteration over the values of the iterable objects  |

+**10.What is hoisting in JavaScript?**
+- Hoisting is a JavaScript mechanism where variables and function declarations on the top scopes before the code is executed.